 - Basemark Score: A numerical comparison of each browser's performance (also known as benchmarking).
 We ran Basemark's browser benchmark on three different devices and averaged the scores.

 - Sync Across Devices: The ability to share data such as history, bookmarks, and saved logins across multiple devices, including desktops, tablets, and other smartphones.
-Syncing requires you to be logged into the same browser on your other device(s).
+Syncing requires logging into the same browser on your other device(s).

 - Tab Swiping: The ability to swipe horizontally on the address bar to navigate between open tabs.

-- Touch to Search: Selecting text will bring up the search engine along the bottom of your display, allowing you to conduct a search without ever having to leave the current webpage.
+- Touch to Search: Selecting text will bring up the search engine along the bottom of your display, allowing you to search without ever having to leave the current webpage.

-- Beta Version Available: Before new features are added to the public version, hours of testing is needed to ensure stability.
+- Beta Version Available: Before adding new features to the public version, hours of testing are needed to ensure stability.
 A beta version provides users access to these features weeks before the general population receives them.